 For many home buyers, the most common time to shop is usually in the summer when the flowers are blooming and the kids are out of school.
 However, did you also know that this is the most difficult time of the year for new home buyers to find a home?
-Due to high demand, inventory levels are lower causing prices to jump and create bidding wars amongst would-be buyers.
+Due to high demand, inventory levels are lower causing prices to jump and creating bidding wars amongst would-be buyers.
 This is just one reason shopping in the winter can be a better choice.
 Here are 5 advantages to shopping for a home in the wintertime.

-For many people looking to sell their home, oftentimes they will remove their homes from the market around the holidays because they don’t want to be bothered with keeping their home show-ready during the season.
+For many people looking to sell their homes, oftentimes they will remove their homes from the market around the holidays because they don’t want to be bothered with keeping their homes show-ready during the season.
 For others, the move may be a necessity if there is a job waiting for them in another city.
 For those who do keep their homes on the market, you can be assured that they are serious about selling their house and may be ready to negotiate.

 Winter sees a big boost in the number of starter homes and trade-up homes on the market allowing for prices to find their natural balance.
-This could also decrease the chances for a bidding war which is much more common in the summer months.
+This could also decrease the chances of a bidding war which is much more common in the summer months.
 Sellers know that there is more inventory out there so you can be assured that housing prices have reached a good price point by this time.
 It also means that sellers have gone the extra mile to make their homes stand out.
 Look for the little touches that make a home pop like new paint and freshly cleaned carpets.
 Sellers will tend to pay more attention to the inside of the home during this time of year.

 Consider Moving Costs